TomPace101/nanopore_diffusion/notes.md

 Or maybe failures to delete a file should be fatal so that they can delete themselves if everything was successful to that point.

+Actually, this should be a wrapper request.
+When run, it should delete the output files associated with all of its child requests.
+Recursively, though.
+That is, walk through all the child requests, and delete the output files.
+Also, look for any directories this causes to be empty, and then delete them as well.
+(This makes .keep files important for a reason other than git.)

 Unresolved issues/questions:
 - should Request.run just run all of its children, the way RequestFileListRequest does now?
   There's also some very common stuff for run: redo validation, assure_output_dirs